TerenceNg03/CI-Server/README.md

 ### Running the Server

-The server needs a config file to run (an example file can be found at `/server/config-example.yaml`).
+The server needs a config file to run (an example config file can be found at `/server/config-example.yaml`).
 With Stack installed and your working directory set to `/server`, the following commands can be run:

 ```sh
 $ stack test # Run tests